learn-co-curriculum/phase-0-bash-navigation/README.md

 use.
 On OSX or many Linux installations, the shell is known as `bash`.
 For users on Windows-based systems, the command-line interface is called the "DOS Prompt" or "Powershell," which uses different commands and syntax, but can often achieve similar tasks.
-With the addition of the "Widows Subsystem for Linux" or "WSL," Windows users can launch a terminal emulator which runs, guess what, `bash`, just like a Linux or OSX system!
+With the addition of the "Windows Subsystem for Linux" or "WSL," Windows users can launch a terminal emulator which runs, guess what, `bash`, just like a Linux or OSX system!
 We'll document how to use the `bash` CLI in this module.